 The machine speed is displayed on the Main Screen.
 This reflects the maximum speed that the machine will run.
-The machine may automatically slow for longer stitch movements.
+The machine may automatically slow for longer stitch movements in X, Y, or now Z. Longer stitches, as well as higher thread feed values, may affect speed.